rsc-cis133DA-in-v12/CIS133DA-L10-Project-Template/README.md

     3. Add a minimum of 5 keywords appropriate for the page content.
     4. Add an appropriate description.
 5. Apply the **active** class to the "Services" link.
-6. Within the Main section, create an HTML layout structure for a "card" you'll define visually with CSS later on.
-Utilize the appropriate HTML elements to include the following for each card:
+6. Within the Main section, insert three separate DIV elements.
+These will serve as "cards" that will be defined visually with CSS later on.
+Apply a class to each div so that you can target them with your CSS.
+Within each div, include the following elements:
-    1. Display a 100px by 100px image.
+    - an image element that will display a 100px by 100px image.
+The image files for these elements can be found in the images directory within your Lesson 10 repository.
-    2. Using an appropriate heading, display the name of the service.
+    - a heading that displays the name of the service.
-    3. Add a brief description of the service.
+    - a paragraph that contains a brief description of the service.
-7. Group the image, service name, and description in a generic container.
-8. Insert the following as information for a total of three cards:
+7. Use the following information for each of the three cards:
 <table>
     <tr>
         <th>Image File</th>
         <th>Service Name</th>
-        <th>Service description</th>
+        <th>Service Description</th>
     </tr>
     <tr>
         <td>computer.png</td>